droideparanoico/cartchain/README.md

 # CartChain

-Proof of concept for an e-commerce API implementing blockchain technology by using a simple private chain (no mining)
+Proof of concept for an e-commerce API implementing blockchain technology by using a simple private chain.

 ## How it works?